 For beginners in the language.
-The two courses form a sequence, and are normally completed as a unit.
-No prerequisite for IT 101.
-Satisfactory completion of IT 101 is a prerequisite for IT 102.
 The entire two-semester course aims at acquisition of the usual basic language skills of listening, speaking, reading, and writing.
 Presentation of basic grammar and an introduction to the culture of Italian-speaking peoples.
-IT 101, 102 do not fulfill the graduation requirement.
-Each semester comprises four hours of classroom work under the instructor's supervision.
-IT 101 offered fall semester; IT 102 offered spring semester.
-Four credits each semester.
+IT 101 offered fall semester.
+Three credits.